vikdenic/GeoTesting/README.md

 ## Synopsis

-An app that allows the user to manually set monitored geofencing regions, and test whether or not Core Location detects the user is inside or outside of a region.
+An app that allows the user to manually set a monitored geofencing region, and test whether or not Core Location detects the user is inside or outside of said region.

 ## How To Use